-We have over twenty years of custom residential and commercial architecture on Martha's Vineyard.
-Our international team combines inspired design and expert knowledge of construction methods, along with sophisticated 3-D computer modeling capabilities, to create homes and businesses that people love living and working in.
+With over twenty years of custom residential and commercial architecture on Martha's Vineyard, our international team combines inspired design and expert knowledge of construction methods, along with sophisticated 3-D computer modeling capabilities, to create spaces that people love living and working in.

 We are passionately committed to achieving our clients' lifestyle and design objectives while preserving the unparalleled natural beauty of Martha's Vineyard.

 Chuck received his BArch from the Boston Architectural College.
 Early inspiration for his career in architectural began in childhood working for the family construction business through high school.

 At home on the Vineyard for more than twenty years, Chuck finds inspiration in cooking; drawing comparisons between composing food dishes of contrasting layers and textures to designing structures.
 He enjoys traveling with his wife and twin boys, and experiencing different cultures, including the contiguous forty-eight states.